BigETI/ElectrodZMultiplayer/README.md

 ## Description

-This repository contains the multiplayer part of the game ElectrodZ, which is a competetive online multiplayer brawler and shooter.
+This repository contains the multiplayer part of the game ElectrodZ, which is a competitive online multiplayer brawler and shooter.

 ## Dependencies